WirelessSwitcher/SimpleAJAXExchange/README.md

 # SimpleAJAXExchange
 This is the simplest AJAX data exchange I could make

-Do not forget it requires Node.js modules :).
+Do not forget it requires Node.js modules :
+1. express
+2. body-parser